learn-co-students/web-103017/30_auth_react_rails/react-painting-example-app-web-103017/README.md

 ## Questions when adding any new feature
 - Does the schema need to change?
 - What routes do i need?

+## Token

+- Identify who the user is
+- Rails should know that it has issued the token